Training professionals on sustainable agriculture for enhanced ecosystem service from the ground up

 Short-term outcomes

-1) Educators will become aware of economically viable, environmentally sound, and socially acceptable sustainable agricultural practices to improve soil and water quality, crop productivity, and farm sustainability for enhanced ecosystem services.
+1) Educators and professionals will become aware of sustainable agricultural practices to improve soil quality, crop productivity, and farm sustainability.

-2) Educators will acquire practical knowledge, learn new techniques, and develop skills to teach/assist local farmers.
+2) Educators will acquire practical knowledge, learn new techniques and tools, and develop skills to teach/assist local farmers.

-3) Educators will be motivated to teach sustainable agricultural practices for enhanced ecosystem services to clientele.
+3) Educators will be motivated to teach sustainable agricultural practices to clientele.

 Intermediate outcomes

-1) Educators will train/assist farmers on sustainable agriculture related to conservation tillage, cover crops and crop rotation, nutrient recycling and budgeting, controlled traffic, precision agriculture, and pest management, and soil and water quality improvement.
+1) Educators will train/assist farmers on sustainable agriculture related to conservation tillage, cover crops and crop rotation, manure nutrient recycling, and soil quality improvement.

-2) Motivated educators will develop and implement programs to assist farmers, including workshops, WebEx programs, open-house, demonstration plots, and field days.
+2) Motivated educators will develop, organize and implement programs to assist farmers, including workshops, WebEx programs, open-house, demonstration plots, and field days.

 Long-term outcomes

-1) About 20 - 30% of farmers in the NC region will adopt sustainable agricultural practices in the next 10 - 15 years.
+1) About 20 to 30% of farmers in the NC region will adopt sustainable agricultural practices in the next 10 to 15 years.

-2) Nutrient-use efficiency (home-grown N from planting legume cover crops) in conservation tillage will increase by 20%.
-As a result, fertilizer usage, especially N, will decrease by 10% per unit of production.
+2) Nutrient recycling (cover crops and manure) in conservation tillage will increase by 20%.
+As a result, chemically reactive fertilizer usage will decrease by 10% per unit of production.

-3) Economics of Agricultural production with greater ecosystem services will be enhanced.
+3) Economics of agricultural production will be improved.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.